-During the first three quarters of fiscal 2021, our net cash used for financing activities totaled \$8.8 million.
-Our primary uses of financing cash included \$5.7 million used for principal payments on our term loans and financing obligation, \$3.0 million for purchases of our common stock for treasury, and \$0.9 million of cash used to pay contingent consideration liabilities from previous business acquisitions.
-Our purchases of common stock during fiscal 2021 were solely for shares withheld to pay statutory income taxes on stock-based compensation awards which were distributed in the first three quarters of fiscal 2021.
-Partially offsetting these uses of cash were \$0.8 million of proceeds from ESPP participants to purchase shares of stock during fiscal 2021.
+During the quarter ended November 30, 2021, our net cash used for financing activities totaled \$5.5 million.
+Our primary uses of financing cash included \$3.5 million to cover shares withheld to pay income taxes on stock-based compensation awards, \$1.9 million used for principal payments on our term loan and financing obligations, and \$0.4 million of cash used to pay contingent consideration liabilities from previous business acquisitions.
+Our purchases of common stock during the first quarter of fiscal 2022 were solely for shares withheld from participants to pay statutory income taxes on stock-based compensation awards which were distributed during the quarter.
+Partially offsetting these uses of cash were \$0.3 million of proceeds from Employee Stock Purchase Plan participants to purchase shares of stock during fiscal 2022.

 On November 15, 2019, our Board of Directors approved a new plan to repurchase up to \$40.0 million of the Company's outstanding common stock.
 The previously existing common stock repurchase plan was canceled and the new common share repurchase plan does not have an expiration date.
-Our uses of financing cash during the remainder of fiscal 2021 are expected to include required payments on our term loans and financing obligation, contingent consideration payments from previous business acquisitions, and may include purchases of our common stock for treasury.
+Our uses of financing cash during the remainder of fiscal 2022 are expected to include required payments on our term loans and financing obligation, contingent consideration payments from previous business acquisitions, and may include purchases of our common stock.
 However, the timing and amount of common stock purchases is dependent on a number of factors, including available resources, and we are not obligated to make purchases of our common stock during any future period.